-- Design basic programming construction in C so that they can easily switch over to any other language in future. - Demonstrate the looping and decision making statements in C language. - Analyze and interpret the concept of arrays, structures, pointers and their usage - Recognize the use of various categories of functions. - Illustrate the concepts of file management in C programming language.
+- Understand the fundamental concepts of Digital Logic, Operation of Computers, Memory Locations and Addresses. - Design an algorithm and flowchart for the given problems and constructs of C programming language. - Apply the concept of arrays, strings, structures, pointers in writing C programs. - Recognize the use of different categories of functions in writing C programs. - Illustrate the concepts of file management in C programming language.